andlo/mycroft-skills-list-gitbook/skills/podcast-player-skill.kalyaninagaraj.md

 ---
-description: 'Mycroft plays the latest episode of your favorite podcast'
+description: Mycroft plays the latest episode of your favorite podcast
 ---

 ### _podcast-player-skill.kalyaninagaraj_